Katabi Ko'y Mamaw

 Katabi Ko'y Mamaw is a 1991 Philippine comedy horror film directed by Mike Relon Makiling.
 The film stars the Reycard Duet, along with Donita Rose as the titular ghost.
 Named after the duo's hit song from the 1970s, this marks their first film in 15 years.

+Plot

+After getting robbed in Manila, Michael and Jordan go back to the province and stay in a haunted house where they meet the ghost of a young woman.
+The ghost is seeking justice after being murdered by asking the help of the two buddies.